Master Programme Mathematics International

 All mathematics courses are held in English.

-The graduates will then typically be active in mathematical research and teaching or at workplaces in industry, which require in particular the flexible use of mathematical methods in problem areas that are not yet standardized.
+The graduates will then typically be active in mathematical research and teaching or at workplaces in industry, which require in particular the flexible use of mathematical methods in problem areas that are not yet standardised.

 At TU Kaiserslautern, the various Master’s degree programmes in mathematics are part of a consecutive study programme consisting of Bachelor’s and Master’s degree courses.
 Only the best students holding a Bachelor’s degree qualify for admission into the Master’s programme.
 External candidates seeking admission must prove that they have an equivalent qualification when compared to the local programme.
 Applicants must have obtained the necessary subject knowledge during their Bachelor’s, so they can follow the Master’s lectures at TU Kaiserslautern.
 Their Bachelor's degree must be of a sufficient academic quality.